Are you a woman who has ever experienced an intimate infection, such as cystitis or candida?

 Shape your symptoms

 No skills are required.
 The workshop is free of charge and will be held in English.
 This project is part of a PhD research in Design.
 The College of Engineering, Design and Physical Sciences Research Ethics Committee has approved this study.
-The purpose of the research is to define a method to involve people with experience of the disease and experts in improving UTI diagnosis and antibiotic prescription in order to tackle the problem of resistance development.
+The purpose of the research is to define a method to involve people with experience of the disease and experts in improving diagnosis and antibiotic prescription in order to tackle the problem of resistance development.
 The activity is meant to promote data literacy skills and abilities to support patients’ symptom explanations during consultation.
 Currently, the activity addresses women only.
 The gendered term woman refers to anyone who might be affected by UTI and AMR as individuals with a female body.
 This is because, as the below literature will explain, the higher prevalence of UTI cases is related to women mainly due to anatomic factors.
 However, it is acknowledged that not all people who have a female body consider themselves women, and people who identify as women do not always have a female body.

 Dates and location